The universe is considered to be made up of eight cartoon series, six movies, and the spin-off tie-in media pertaining to them.

 There are four movies based on their respective series:

-Also Justice League: Crisis on Two Earths original script was intended to fill the gap between Season 2 and the first Season of Unlimited.
+Also Justice League: Crisis on Two Earths' original script, titled "Worlds Collide", was intended to fill the gap between Season 2 and the first Season of Unlimited.
 The original project never got the green light and it was recycled as independent movie.
 Still many subtle nod and references are scattered throughout the movie.

 Characters in the DCAU